June was one hell of a road trip.

 Technology Road Trip Items

-Car Charger with USB Port: A car charger deserves a spot on any packing list for a road trip.
+Car Charger with USB Port: A car charger deserves a spot on any road trip packing list.
 During those long drives, you’re going to use your phone to play music or scroll mindlessly through Instagram.
 Make sure your device always has juice with a car charger that has at least two USB ports.

-Portable Phone Charger: If you’re planning a road trip to rural Namibia or camping in places with zero electricity, pack a portable phone charger.
+Portable Phone Charger: If you’re camping in places with zero electricity, pack a portable phone charger.
 It’s always a good idea to have a charged phone battery in case anything happens.

 Car Mount: Make navigating to your next destination that much easier with a car mount for your phone or GPS.
 You won’t need to rely on a passenger to give you directions, and you’ll always be able to see the map.